Junya Ishigami designs vast, undulating pavilion in Kanagawa

 Japanese architect Junya Ishigami completes KAIT Plaza, a minimalist, column-free pavilion at the Kanagawa Institute of Technology that celebrates oft-unsung, semi-open spaces

 Created as a communal, outdoors break-out space for the Kanagawa Institute of Technology, as well as an architectural experiment around notions of versatility, the KAIT Plaza’s minimalist pavilion has just been completed.
-Designed by Junya Ishigami, the project follows on the architect’s previous work for the university, the Workshop building, which completed in 2008.
+Designed by Japanese architect Junya Ishigami, the minimalist architecture project follows on its creator’s previous work for the university, the Workshop building, which completed in 2008.

 Addressing the question of how to create truly multi-tasking spaces, here, Ishigami explores versatility in terms of spatial experience rather than function.
 Seeking to create a ‘room’ for the students to sit and relax, the architect started without a prescribed function or form in mind.
 Instead, he tried to imagine the different ways the structure could be used.